joric/cc2540-keyboard/README.md

 You should find this file: C:\Texas Instruments\BLE-CC254x-1.4.0\Projects\ble\common\cc2540\ti_51ew_cc2540b.xcl, open it and find "-Z(DATA)VREG+_NR_OF_VIRTUAL_REGISTERS=08-7F", please change it to "-Z(DATA)VREG=08-7F".

+You can just set number of virtual registers to 8 (in Project - Options - General Options).

 USB mode
 ========